Pharkie/scribe/README.md

 - **Modular code structure** - Refactored from monolithic code into different files for better maintainability and development e.g. HTML, CSS and JS are now separate files.
-- **Fun buttons** - Added Random Riddle, Dad Joke, and Character Test buttons for instant entertainment and printer testing, via local or remote.
+- **Fun buttons** - Added Riddle, Joke, Quote, and Character Test buttons for entertainment and printer testing, local or remote.
-- **Pin stabilization** - Quick stablisation of the TX pin on boot to stop the printer from hanging during initialisation.
+- **Comprehensive logging system** - System logging with multiple output destinations (Serial, LittleFS file, MQTT, BetterStack).
 - **Enhanced robustness** - new text wrapping algorithm, WiFi reconnection, watchdog timer, and device status monitoring.
 - **Character mapping resilience** - Better handling of Unicode and special characters, so more resilient to character encoding issues.
-- **Improved UI** - You can write on receipt after another more easily, now.
+- **Pin stabilization** - Quick stablisation of the TX pin on boot to stop the printer from hanging during initialisation.

 I've modified the below text to reflect these changes, so it's now a mix of the original and my changes.